 E. Current carried by the conductor

 Current is directly proportional to voltage drop.
-If current is doubled while resistance is kept the same, voltage drop also doubles.
+If the current is doubled while resistance is kept the same, the voltage drop also doubles.

 F. Connections in the circuit

 A connection represents an interruption in the conductor material, and there is a contact resistance associated with it.
 Deficient connections are associated with an increased voltage drop.

 Since there is no perfect conductor and all materials have electrical resistance, it is impossible to eliminate voltage drop completely.
 However, there are many ways to minimize it:

 - Improving system efficiency